jitaogithub/jitaogithub.github.io/content/authors/admin/_index.md

   - Datacenter Networks
   - Transports
   - In-Network Computing
-  - Networks for ML
+  - Networks for Scaling Out

 # Education to show in About widget
 education:
   courses:
     - course: Ph.D. in Computer Science
       institution: The University of Texas at Austin
-      year: In Progress
+      year: 2024
     - course: M.S. in Computer Science
       institution: University of Wisconsin-Madison
       year: 2021